Email Newsletter Sign-Up

 Dutch Old Master Painting Glows After Cleaning

 The art conservation on this beautiful Dutch Old Master, oil on panel, was just completed for an art collector in Las Vegas.
-Even though it was a pretty painting, I think he bought it for a very good price at … Continue reading
+Even though it was a pretty painting, I think he bought it for a very good price … Continue reading

 Double Cleaning a Painting by LeConte Stewart